struct78/the-poseidon-ensemble/README.md

 # The Poseidon Ensemble

-The Poseidon Ensemble is a project that generates an orchestral score from global seismic activity.
+The Poseidon Ensemble is a project that generates an orchestral score and data visualisation from global seismic activity.

 ## How it works